lucaskumara/campfire-bot/README.md

 ## Usage

+Python 3.8, 3.9 and 3.10 are currently the only supported versions.

 Upon cloning the repository, you will need to create a `config.ini` file and install the project dependencies.
 Dependencies can be installed from `requirements.txt` using `$ pip install -r requirements.txt`

 ### Config File